 When this feature is selected the driver's heated seat will automatically turn on when temperatures are below 40° F (4.4° C).
-When temperatures are above 80° F (26.7° C) the driver vented seat will turn on.
-To make your selection, touch the Auto Heated Seats soft-key, until a check-mark
+To make your selection, touch the Auto Heated Seats soft-key, until a check-mark appears next to setting, showing that setting has been selected.
+Touch the back arrow soft-key to return to the previous menu.